Edgenius/PlatoDocSite/content/submissions/_index.md

 `Submissions` page is a more powerful place to manage the submissions.
 From there, you can

 * View the submissions data
+* View workflow progress and submissions
 * Search by submission data
 * Export all raw data in CSV format
 * Download, re-generate or delete PDF
+* Look up the submission revisions
 * Download attached files if your form has `Upload File` fields